Pakistan court overturns conviction in death of Daniel Pearl

 The defendants were also collectively fined $32,000.
 At the time, chief prosecutor Raja Quereshi said the money would go to Pearl’s widow, Mariane, and their infant son, who was born after his father was killed.

-Seven more suspects, including those who apparently killed Pearl, were never arrested.
+Seven other suspects, including those who apparently killed Pearl, were never arrested.

 Prosecutors said Saeed lured Pearl into a trap by promising to arrange an interview with an Islamic cleric who police believe was not involved in the conspiracy.

-A videotape received by U.S. diplomats in February confirmed that Pearl, 38, was dead.
+A videotape received by U.S. diplomats in February, 2002 confirmed that Pearl, 38, was dead.
+He had been beheaded.

+In court testimony and emails released during the trial, Saeed said he developed a personal relationship with Pearl, with both sharing their concerns about their wives, who were both pregnant at the time.
+Marianne Pearl gave birth to their son Adam in May 2002.

 The Pearl kidnapping was the first of five attacks against Westerners in Pakistan in 2002.
 A grenade attack against a Protestant church in Islamabad on March 17 killed five people, including two Americans and the attacker, were killed.